Create and Use Shell Jump Shortcuts

 If you choose Save Key and Connect, then the key is cached on the Jumpoint's host system so that future attempts to Shell Jump to this system do not result in this prompt.
 Connect Only starts the session without caching the key, and Abort ends the Shell Jump session.

 When you Shell Jump to a remote device, a command shell session immediately starts with that device.
-If you are Shell Jumping to a provisioned SSH device with an unencrypted key or with an encrypted key whose password has been cached, you are not prompted for a password.
+If you Shell Jump to a provisioned SSH device with an unencrypted key or with an encrypted key whose password has been cached, you are not prompted for a password.
 Otherwise, you are required to enter a password.
 You can then send commands to the remote system.